HowSberban/Something/Q&A/en_US.md

 - **Q: Why not add FerriteCore?**
   **A:** Its memory optimization is aggressive, intended for severely memory-limited systems.
   Unless allocated memory is below 2GB, optimization is negligible and FPS may drop.

+- Other Q&A:
+  I'm writing!!!

 ## Resource Pack Notes
 Includes two resource packs, both for mod localization.